alanryn/personal-site/tips/product-variant-metafields.md

 ```

-In `main-product.liquid` add another `{% when %}` block of code, like before, just update with new names:
+In `main-product.liquid` add another "when" block of code, like before, just update with new names:

 {% raw %}